4ks-io/4ks-monorepo/README.md

 # Swagger Gen

 1. Make sure you have `swag` installed

 ```
 go install github.com/swaggo/swag/cmd/swag@latest
 ```

 2. Run `pnpm swagger:gen` when you update any doc comments
 3. Tilt will sync the files
 4. Access Swagger at: https://local.4ks.io/swagger/index.html

+5. Run `pnpm swag` to refresh the swagger specs, build @4ks/swag, and update the web app using tilt.